5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingQualityonDemand.md

 ---

 ## 5G-MAG's Self-Assessment

-A session may be created by establishing a level of QoS between the device and the application server for a given duration.
-It is assumed that the QoS Provisioning would result successful when invoked in the given location.
-However as a service area cannot be defined/requested, it is unclear whether this would be successful or not.
+* A session may be created by establishing a level of QoS between the device and the application server for a given duration.
+* It is assumed that the QoD API is invoked with the complete knowledge of device, application server, and at the given location.
+* No information is given to the user on the availability of resources in an area.
+* It is not possible to ensure availability of the QoS session before invoking at the location.
+A service area cannot be defined/requested, it is unclear whether this would be successful or not.
+* On device failure, the QoS session needs to be deleted with no guarantee that a new one can be created.

 Potential improvements:
 - There is no information about the location or service area.